-There are a number of different people who must be registered for Self Assessment, send Self Assessment tax returns and pay Income Tax and National Insurance Contributions on their taxable income through Self Assessment, including:
+There are a number of different people who need to register for Self Assessment, complete Self Assessment tax returns, and pay personal tax and National Insurance contributions on their taxable income through Self Assessment, including:

-If you need to register for Self Assessment, you must do so before 5th October after the end of the relevant tax year.
-For example: the registration deadline for the 2019-20 tax year (April 6th 2019 – April 5th 2020) is 5th October 2020.
-The deadline is after the end of the tax year.
+If you need to register for Self Assessment, you must do so before 5 October after the end of the relevant tax year.
+For example, the registration deadline for the 2023/24 tax year (6 April 2023 to 5 April 2024) is 5 October 2024.

-You must file your Self Assessment tax return by 31st October 2020 (paper returns) or 31st January 2021 (online returns).
-All Income Tax and National Insurance due for the 2019-20 tax year must be fully paid by 31st January 2021.
+All Income Tax and National Insurance due for the 2023/24 tax year must be fully paid by midnight on 31 January 2025.

 How much Income Tax will I have to pay through Self Assessment?

 Income Tax is charged at varying rates.
-Every person born after April 5th 1948 with an annual income below £100,000 is entitled to a Personal tax-free Allowance of £11,850 (2019-20 tax year).
+Every person born after 5 April 1948 with an annual income below £100,000 is entitled to a Personal tax-free Allowance of £12,570.
 Income above this amount will be subject to the following tax rates:

 What National Insurance do I have to pay through Self Assessment?

-Most people who are registered for Self Assessment will pay Class 2 and Class 4 National Insurance Contributions:
+Most people who are registered for Self Assessment will pay Class 2 and Class 4 National Insurance contributions (NICs).

-National insurance should be paid through Self Assessment by January 31st after the end of the tax year.
+National insurance should be paid through Self Assessment by midnight on 31 January after the end of the tax year.
 This means that your NICs for the 2023/24 tax year are due by 31 January 2025.